DARIAEngineering/dcaf_case_management/docs/SETUP.md

 * **First things first**: Make a copy of your own to wrench on by forking!
 Go to https://github.com/DCAFEngineering/dcaf_case_management and hit the `fork` button up in the top right.
 * **Second things second**: `git clone https://github.com/{YOUR GITHUB USERNAME}/dcaf_case_management` to pull it down to your local system.
 Use `cd dcaf_case_management` to change directory to where you saved the clone.
 * **Third things third**: Add the source repo as the upstream with the command `git remote add upstream https://github.com/DCAFEngineering/dcaf_case_management`.
-This will let you update when the source repo changes by running the command `git pull upstream master`.
+This will let you update when the source repo changes by running the command `git pull upstream main`.

 For the rest of the setup, you have two options: Docker, or installing everything locally.
 We recommend Docker if you're comfortable with its ecosystem.